Welcome to Crescent School's Admissions Update e-newsletter.

 Year 6 Secondary Destinations And Scholarship Success

 Congratulations to all our Year 6 pupils who, back in March, had their secondary school places confirmed.
-Once again pupils have moved on to a range of outstanding local independent and state schools.
+Once again pupils will be moving on to a range of outstanding local independent and state schools.

-18 of the 24-strong class are now at the Foundation’s senior school, Princethorpe College, while two children chose the local grammar school as their destination.
-We are especially delighted that seven of our Year 6 pupils last year were awarded scholarships, including all-rounder, art and academic awards.
+Nine of the 23-strong class will be moving to the Foundation’s senior school, Princethorpe College, while five children have chosen the local grammar schools.
+We also have pupils going to a number of other independent schools.
+We are especially delighted that 12 of our Year 6 pupils have been awarded scholarships this year, including all-rounder, academic, art, sports, music and drama awards.

-Congratulations to all the children on their achievements – Crescent School is really proud of you all.
+Congratulations to all the children on their achievements – Crescent School is really proud of them all.

 View Gallery